Assistant Vice President, UWF Historic Trust Museums

 From 2009-2012 she served as Director and Curator of TAG (The Art Gallery) at UWF.
 Prior to joining UWF, she served as Exhibitions Assistant and Registrar for the Art Museum at West Virginia University.
 She received her B.A. in art history from Penn State University and worked at Sweetwater Center for the Arts in Pittsburgh, Pennsylvania, and interned at the Columbus Museum of Art in Columbus, Ohio.
 Ms. Bowman-McElhone also teaches art history courses for the UWF Art Department and the Art History Department at Florida State University.
 She is originally from Pittsburgh, Pennsylvania.

 Felicia E. Gail is Curator of Exhibitions.
-Gail taught photography at UWF and in Photography in 2016 and Humanities for Emily Carr University of Art + Design in Vancouver, BC from 2012-2018.
+Gail taught photography at UWF in 2016 and Photography and Humanities for Emily Carr University of Art + Design in Vancouver, BC from 2012-2018.
 Gail was curatorial assistant for TAG UWF in 2010.
-She served as curatorial intern for Presentation House Gallery (now Polygon Gallery) in Vancouver, BC, and she participated as artist and curator for Canadian artist run centres like, and served as a board member to Unit/Pitt Projects.
+She served as curatorial intern for Presentation House Gallery (now Polygon Gallery) in Vancouver, BC, and she participated as artist and curator for Canadian artist run centres, and served as a board member to Unit/Pitt Projects.
 Her interdisciplinary art practice takes up writing, photography, installation, performance, sculpture, and curation as she investigates the intersections between memorialized events and place.